|

 1989, Glynis and Michael got married & went to live in Los Angeles.
 Their

 son Alex was born there in 1992.
+After

 completing 'Dempsey & Makepeace', Glynis returned to her first love, theatre